sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 - the fourth column is the starting position of the mapping on the reference genome (in 1-based coordinates)
 - the fifth column is the quality of mapping
 - the sixth column is the CIGAR string
-- the tenth column is the DNA sequence of the read
+- the tenth column is the DNA sequence of the read (or its reverse complement depending on the flag)

 The first 11 columns are mandatory and are followed by optional tags with the TAG:TYPE:VALUE format.
 Using the optional `ML` and `MM` tags, one can store modification data.